Strategic Planning as the Foundation for the Self-Study

 As the College was preparing for the launch of its Middle States accreditation self-study, it began, in tandem, the development of a new Strategic Plan.
 The Institutional Priorities that were identified as the focus of the self-study became the framework for the Strategic Plan, anchored by the College's mission and values.
 The Strategic Planning Committee engaged the campus community in the development of the new plan through group activities and public opportunities for input.
 Using the information gleaned from these events, the Strategic Planning Committee developed a draft of the goals, associated key strategies, and core objectives within the framework of the Institutional Priorities.

 The Strategic Planning Committee solicited input from all constituents and stakeholders to maintain an inclusive process of plan development.
 The committee invited the college community to give feedback on the draft of the 2020-2025 Strategic Plan via multiple channels including regular business meetings, online submissions, and campus events.
-The draft will be presented to the Board of Trustees for final approval in November 2020.
+The draft was presented to the Board of Trustees for final approval on November 24, 2020.

 The purpose of the Self-Study Design